nathanhinchey/AlrightEros/README1.md

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Uploading Images (~2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I'll allow users to upload images.
+I don't know how to do that yet.
+I'll figure it out and implement it.
+I assume that there are libraries for that.

 [Details][phase-five]

 ### Bonus Features (TBD)
 - [ ] Matching algorithm to compare user question answers
 - [ ] Like feature for liking profiles
-- [ ] Facebook Login options
+- [ ] Facebook Login option
+- [ ] User feed

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md